 Section 2 Animations

-- Duration of the first Flash Once animation for “AEI Alphabets” is 0.90 Seconds with a Delay Timing of 2 Seconds.
-For all next Lip Sync images, the duration is the same but added 0.10 further delay timings in each animation.
+- The duration of the first Flash Once animation for “AEI Alphabets” is 0.90 Seconds with a Delay Timing of 2 Seconds.
+For all the next Lip Sync images, the duration is the same but added 0.10 further delay timings in each animation.
 For “L Alphabet” the Delay Timings are 2.10 Seconds and for “O Alphabet” Delay Timings are 2.20 and so on.

 All these 8 images will Flash within 0.90 seconds; creating an illusion of Talking Animation.There is a lot of difference between Cleverness and Intelligence.